rakki194/yipyap/docs/testing.md

 ## Component Testing

-When writing component tests, follow these guidelines:

-1. Add your test file to `/src/test/__tests__/` with the naming pattern `ComponentName.test.tsx`
-2. Use the provided test utilities from `/src/test/test-utils.ts`
-3. Follow the established patterns for setup and teardown
-4. Group related tests in the same file
-5. Keep file sizes manageable (most component tests are 3-9KB)
+When writing component tests, there are several important guidelines to follow.
+First, your test file should be added to the `/src/test/__tests__/` directory and follow the naming pattern `ComponentName.test.tsx`.
+You should make use of the provided test utilities from `/src/test/test-utils.ts` to maintain consistency across tests.
+It's important to follow the established patterns for test setup and teardown to ensure proper isolation between tests.
+Finally, related tests should be grouped together in the same file for better organization and maintainability.

 Example component test structure: